TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/Hardware.md

 ## Processor Design

 > Processor design is the design engineering task of creating a microprocessor, a component of computer hardware.
 [Wikipedia](https://en.wikipedia.org/wiki/Processor_design)

+## Control Unit

+> The control unit (CU) is a component of a computer's central processing unit (CPU) that directs operation of the processor.
+It tells the computer's memory, arithmetic/logic unit and input and output devices how to respond to a program's instructions.
+[Wikipedia](https://en.wikipedia.org/wiki/Control_unit)